fluffybunnies/alec/snips/README.md

 - - - WISHLIST - - -

-`sed` replace something(s) with newlines or tabs; e.g. for ../utils/parse_tickets.sh
+`sed` replace something(s) with newlines or tabs; e.g. for ../utils/parse_tickets.sh (includes?: `sed` replace all occurrences of string in multiple files

 truncate / split a file
 	did this before